Kazi27/DOM-Gridmaker/README.md

 # DOM-Gridmaker
-Deepen your understanding of the DOM and how it interacts with HTML, JavsScript, CSS, and user events!
+A web-dev assignment that will deepen your understanding of the DOM and how it interacts with HTML, JavsScript, CSS, and user events!